Pavzar/GalleryUnsplash/README.md

-A project made on Flutter
+A project made by me on Flutter

 Gallery that will display photos from unsplash.
 This application extracts the resource in JSON format using REST API.